1. About DataRelation

 3. Database Requirement

-We need pubs database to go through this example.
-With simple, Google search you can get Microsoft supplied Pubs and NorthWnd Database.
+We need a Pubs database to go through this example.
+With a simple Google search, you can get the Microsoft-supplied Pubs and NorthWnd databases.
 We will use the tables from the Pubs database for this example.
-However, it is easy to create similar tables with same relationship.
+However, it is easy to create similar tables with the same relationship.